 - Supply you with all forms necessary to file a claim within ten days of the date you notified them of the claim

-- Respond to your correspondence within ten days after receiving notice from you
+- Respond to your correspondence within ten days of receiving notice from you

 - Inform you of all available benefits or coverages for which you may be eligible under the terms of your policy